-LAURIE PROCTOR

-THE BENNETT LAW FIRM, P.A.

-75 MARKET STREET, SUITE 201

-PORTLAND, ME 04101
+LAURIE PROCTOR THE BENNETT LAW FIRM, P.A.
+75 MARKET STREET, SUITE 201 PORTLAND, ME 04101

-This criminal history record was produced in response to the following request (Produced on 2023-03-20):

-COLLEEN H LYONS (1972-06-22)
+This criminal history record was produced in response to the following request ( Produced on 2023-03-20 ) :Inquiries Name(s)COLLEEN H LYONS (1972-06-22)

-LAURIE PROCTOR

-THE BENNETT LAW FIRM, P.A.

-75 MARKET STREET, SUITE 201

-PORTLAND, ME 04101
+LAURIE PROCTOR THE BENNETT LAW FIRM, P.A.
+75 MARKET STREET, SUITE 201 PORTLAND, ME 04101

-This criminal history record was produced in response to the following request (Produced on 2023-03-20):

-COLLEEN H COLLEEN MARIE LYONS (1972-06-22)
+This criminal history record was produced in response to the following request ( Produced on2023-03-20 ) :Inquiries Name(s)COLLEEN H COLLEEN MARIE LYONS (1972-06-22)

-DEPARTMENT OF ADMINISTRATIVE AND FINANCIAL SERVICES BUREAU OF ALCOHOLIC BEVERAGES AND LOTTERY OPERATIONS DIVISION OF LIQUOR LICENSING AND ENFORCEMENT
+STATE OF MAINE DEPARTMENT OF ADMINISTRATIVE AND FINANCIAL SERVICES BUREAU OF ALCOHOLIC BEVERAGES AND LOTTERY OPERATIONS DIVISION OF LIQUOR LICENSING AND ENFORCEMENT